Posted on

 Why redirecting the WordPress login page to another URL may be beneficial?

-Hackers and malicious attackers (aka the bad guys) shouldn’t be able to access your login page since they might gain access to your site’s admin page and start messing things up.
+The big problem nowadays is that hackers and malicious attackers (aka the bad guys) may frequently be able to reach your login page, and worse, they may acquire access to your site’s admin page and begin messing things up.

-While employing a strong, unique and long password will help prevent unauthorized access to your site, there are never enough precautions to take when it comes to security.
+While employing a strong, unique and long password will help prevent unauthorized access to your site, there can never be too many precautions when it comes to security.

 Moving the WordPress login page to a new, unique URL is an easy and effective solution to keep the bad guys away.
 When it comes to battling random attacks, hackers, and brute force attacks, changing the login URL through which you and your users access your WordPress site could be really beneficial.